danielfett/draft-dpop/main.md

    The value MUST be the result of a base64url encoding (as defined in [@!RFC7515, section 2]) the SHA-256 [@!SHS] hash of the ASCII encoding of the associated access token's value.

-When the authentication server or resource provides a `DPoP-Nonce` HTTP header in a response (see (#ASNonce), (#RSNonce)), the DPoP proof MUST also contain the following claim:
+When the authentication server or resource server provides a `DPoP-Nonce` HTTP header in a response (see (#ASNonce), (#RSNonce)), the DPoP proof MUST also contain the following claim: